-For assistance with claims, billing, or member card questions, please call or write to Member Services.
+For assistance, please call or write to Member Services.
 We will be happy to help you.

-Method Pharmacy Member Services - Contact Information CALL For pharmacy-related benefits questions, please call us at 1-833-285-4636 or, for TTY users, 711 , 24 hours a day, 7 days a week. ттү 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Pharmacy Member Services - Contact Information CALL For questions related to pharmacy benefits, please call us at 1-833-285-4636.
 Calls to this number are free.
+24 hours a day, 7 days a week Member Services also has free language interpreter services available for non-English speakers.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
 WRITE IngenioRx ATTN: Claims Department - Part D Services P.O.
 Box 52077 Phoenix, AZ 85072-2077

-Method Member Services - Contact Information CALL For all other questions, please call Member Services at 1-866-470-6265 Calls to this number are free.
+Method Member Services - Contact Information

+CALL For all other questions, please call Member Services at 1-866-470-6265

+Calls to this number are free.

 Monday through Friday, 8 a.m. to 9 p.m.
+ET, except holidays

+Member Services also has free language interpreter services available for non-English speakers.

+ТΤΥ 711

-ET, except holidays Member Services also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

+FAX 1-855-358-1226

+Method Member Services - Contact Information

 WRITE Blue Cross MedicareRx (PDP) with Senior Rx Plus P.O.
+Box 173144 Denver, CO 80217-3144

-Box 110 Fond du Lac, WI 54936-0110 WEBSITE www.anthem.com/ca
+WEBSITE www.anthem.com/ca